databricks-industry-solutions/security-analysis-tool/docs/setup.md

        **Authenticate using a Service Principal**

        Create a Service Principal and generate a secret for it.
 Follow steps 1 to 3 in [this documentation](https://docs.databricks.com/dev-tools/authentication-oauth.html#:~:text=To%20create%20an%20OAuth%20secret%20for%20a%20service,the%20same%20as%20the%20service%20principal%E2%80%99s%20application%20ID)
+    Follow the instructions and add a service principal to a workspace using the admin console as detailed in the document for each workspace you would like to analyze as an admin (Note: the Admin role for the Service Principle is required to analyze many of the APIs).

        1. Set the use_sp_auth to `true` in order to use the Service Principal Authentication Flow